ozilla-dev/GenAI-Project/readme.md

 When you have ran all the code blocks, you should see an interface.
 This interface is easy to interact with.
 Simply write what kind of art you want to create, this could be something as simple as 'a planet' or something more complex such as 'a car standing still in the wilderness'.
 Then, adjust the sliders to match your preferences.
 Now press the button to generate two images.
 If you want to try a different prompt, you can just adjust the text prompt and the slider valueas, and then generate a new image.
 If you want a different art with the same instructions, then simply press the button again, without changing anything, to generate two new images in the same style.

 # Runtime requirements
 This was tested on Python 3.11.9 on a local computer with a RTX 3070 8GB VRAM and 48 GBs of RAM, as well as on a Google Colab runtime using the T4 GPUs.
-So anyone should be able to run this code if they make use of Google Colab
+So anyone should be able to run this code if they make use of Google Colab.